Landon Donovan Criticized by Past, Present USMNT Members for Supporting Mexico

 Landon Donovan Criticized by Past, Present USMNT Members for Supporting MexicoJune 17, 2018

-Current and former U.S. men's national soccer team players have been critical of Landon Donovan, who suggested in a video for Wells Fargo that U.S. soccer fans should support Mexico at this year's World Cup in Russia:
+Current and former U.S. men's national soccer team players have been critical of Landon Donovan, who suggested in a video for Wells Fargo that American soccer fans should support Mexico at the 2018 FIFA World Cup in Russia:

 Wells Fargo @WellsFargo